andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 **B103**

-I pause for just a second to revel in the absurdity of this moment.
+I pause for a moment to revel in the absurdity of this moment.
 Scandinavian Airlines is employing a device with more computing power than existed on earth when we put a man on the moon to serve the same function as a roll of perforated paper at a deli counter.